RevoTale/next-scroll-restorer/README.md

 # NextJs Scroll Restorer

-Scroll restoration for NextJs apps built with **app** directory.
-Fixed bugs that NextJs team does not fix.
+Scroll restoration for NextJS apps built with **app** directory.
+Fixed bugs that NextJS team does not fix.

 Important!
 This component is developed only for **app directory**.